nit-ap/nit-ap/README.md

 </p>
 Welcome to NIT AP Developer Club .
 This is the Student Developer Club of NIT Arunachal Pradesh.
 The main motto of the club is to bring the Open Source culture and ignite its importance in the Students.
-There are different topics and projects in the club where you can contribute and can also add your projects.
+There are different topics and projects in the club where you can contribute learn and can also add your projects.
 Some important links -
 <ul>
     <li>Visit our institute website <a href="https://nitap.ac.in">here.</a></li>